DanielePalaia/object-storage-service/README.md

 ### ⚙️ Scalability

-- Container orchestration with **Kubernetes** / improving datastore
+- Container orchestration with **Kubernetes** / improving datastore to be fully stateless

 ## Use of AI Tools

-_TODO: Please document any AI assistance used in development here._
+I used chatgtp in order to be more efficient on some of the work:

+- Swagger integration with annotations
+- Creation of Makefile and Dockerfile
+- First draft on the unit/integration tests
+- Some verifications after the project was implemented to see if specs were complied.

 ---